Pomile/Facebook-Sign-in/README.md

 # Facebook-Sign-in
-This project will help you sign in to your we application with Facebook credentials
+This project will help you sign in to your web application with Facebook credentials